mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 Flask documentation for Error Handling.
 I have also consulted this page for further information into Flask [link](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

-The code for using the video as a beckground is taken from Udemy course "Advanced css and sass" and the video file is taken from [link](https://coverr.co/videos/slices-of-pizza-GaN4FTL01N).
+The code for using the video as a background is taken from Udemy course "Advanced css and sass" and the video file is taken from [link](https://coverr.co/videos/slices-of-pizza-GaN4FTL01N).

 The code for zooming the images of recipes is taken from [link](https://w3bits.com/css-image-hover-zoom/)

+A special thanks goes to the tutoring team and to my mentor for the support given during the project.